fractal13/dsu-cs-4300-ai/web/assignments/assignment_rubiks_04_full_search.md

 `PerformanceMeasure = min( PerformaceMeasure1, PerformaceMeasure2 )`

 Your agent is attempting to minimize the average performance measure.
-This will be measured by measuring the above parameters as the script attempts to solve a collection of scrambled cubes.
+This will be evaluated by measuring the above parameters as the script attempts to solve a collection of scrambled cubes.

 For the `Time` parameter to be fair, grading will occur on one of the